The New Global Economic Order: How Trump, China, and Artificial Intelligence are Shaping the 2026 'Goldilocks'

 Decmber 2025 by Luís Sancho

-The implementation of Donald Trump's agenda marked a new stage in the political, strategic, and economic relationship, where 'old alliances' lost relevance and unbalanced bilateral relations favoring the stronger party gained prominence.
+The implementation of Donald Trump's agenda marked a new stage in political, strategic and economic relations where "old alliances" have lost relevance and where unbalanced bilateral relations in favor of the stronger party have gained prominence.
 Strangely, where probably only China is in a position to challenge the US on equal terms, the rest of the world has adapted well.
-In a mix of pragmatism and subservience, the various interlocutors managed to reach agreements that allowed the world economy to continue on the path, albeit weak, of economic growth, surprisingly minimizing the effects of the tariff escalation imposed by the American Administration.
+In a mixture of pragmatism and subservience, the various parties involved managed to reach agreements that allowed the global economy to continue on its path of economic growth, albeit weak, surprisingly minimizing the effects of the tariff escalation imposed by the US administration.

-In this context, it seems to us that the inflationary effects resulting from the introduction of the tariffs will not be as pronounced as initially anticipated, and that, although it is expected that throughout 2026 some of the price increases resulting from these measures will be passed on to the final consumer.
+In this context, it seems to us that the inflationary effects resulting from the introduction of tariffs will not be as pronounced as initially expected and that, although it is likely that some of the price increases resulting from these measures will be passed on to the end consumer during 2026.

-The Eurozone, particularly its manufacturing sector, will inevitably suffer from increased US tariffs and increasingly fierce competition from China.
+The Eurozone will continue to suffer, especially its manufacturing sector, with rising US tariffs and increasingly fierce competition from China.
 Even so, and being heavily dependent on the much-anticipated virtuous investment cycle to address the challenges of defense and energy independence/transition, it may end up surprising with growth slightly higher than in 2025, around 1.3%.
 The ECB itself, largely freed from inflationary concerns, could, if necessary, provide further interest rate cuts to boost the economic cycle.

-Unsurprisingly, our scenario for 2026 presents a line of continuity, where we again assume the 'goldilocks' scenario (moderate economic growth rates and relatively contained inflation).
+Unsurprisingly, our scenario for 2026 shows continuity, with a return to the “Goldilocks” scenario (moderate economic growth and relatively contained inflation).
 However, strong enthusiasm surrounding the valuation of technology sector stocks, especially those most closely linked to AI, could lead to higher levels of volatility.
 Although we recognize that the relative attractiveness of investment-grade bonds has decreased, we continue to believe that the remaining coupon values compensate for maintaining this type of investment.

 We also maintain the view that the new investment cycle projected for Europe may continue to boost the valuation of many companies exposed to it, such as those in the financial and industrial sectors.
 Part of this rationale also continues to support our directional bet of greater exposure to the euro currency relative to the dollar.

-We reiterate that the risks we identified at the beginning of the year have gained strength and that a globally expanding world could lead to a significant deterioration in regions such as the US, France, and the UK.
-Current expenditure costs are excessive in France, and a lack of political will and coordination is an obstacle to any kind of fiscal consolidation that shouldn't be too difficult to achieve.
-The Trump administration's plan to finance tax cuts with tariff revenues is bold, but it depends on the price elasticity of demand (or lack thereof) for imported goods to maintain the desired revenue level and trigger a strong growth cycle with the fiscal stimulus resulting from the tax cuts, especially since the need to issue debt with longer maturities currently clashes with excessively high real interest rates.
-Finally, the United Kingdom demonstrates a willingness, albeit with much indecision, regarding the appropriate mix of tax increases that might present some degree of credibility to investors.
+We reiterate that the risks we identified at the beginning of the year have gained momentum and that a global world in expansionist mode could lead to significant fiscal deterioration in regions such as the US, France, and the UK.
+Current expenditure is excessive in France, and the lack of political will and coordination is an obstacle to any kind of budgetary consolidation, which should not be too difficult to achieve.
+The Trump administration's plan to finance tax cuts with tariff revenues is bold, but it depends on the price elasticity of demand (or lack thereof) for imported goods to maintain the desired level of revenue and trigger a cycle of strong growth with the fiscal stimulus resulting from tax cuts, not least because the need to issue longer-term debt currently clashes with excessively high real interest rates.
+Finally, the United Kingdom demonstrates a willingness to act, albeit with considerable indecision regarding the appropriate mix of tax increases that might present some degree of credibility to investors.

 2025 was a year in which bond investors saw emerging countries give lessons in fiscal consolidation compared to their developed counterparts, a trend that could continue in 2026, rewarding this asset class with higher levels of profitability.